alankrantas/pxt-MAX7219_8x8/README.md

 This extension assumes that you arrange MAX7219 modules in a "chain", that they linked into a larger horizonal LED display.

-The one nearest to micro:bit on the left has the highest index number, and the furthest one (far right) has index of 0.
+The one nearest to micro:bit on the left has the highest index number (total num - 1), and the furthest one (far right) has index of 0.

 ![img_0004](https://user-images.githubusercontent.com/44191076/50699988-5e941000-1084-11e9-841e-5ff173872540.JPG)